What’s the difference between Department of Immigration and Border Protection and the Department of Agriculture and Water Resources?

 Australia has strict laws relating to the importation of certain goods.
 This ensures that the biosecurity risk to Australia’s agricultural industries and unique environment is minimised.

 You must declare certain food, plant material and animal products.
-When you declare these items they will be checked by a Department of Agriculture and Water Resources officer who will determine whether they are allowed into Australia.
+When you declare these goods they will be checked by a Department of Agriculture and Water Resources biodiversity officer who will determine whether they are allowed into Australia.

 Some products may require treatment to make them safe.
-Other items may be restricted due to pest and disease risks.
+Other goods may be restricted due to pest and disease risks.

-When to tick ‘yes’ on your Incoming Passenger Card
+When to mark ‘yes’ on your Incoming Passenger Card

 You will be given an Incoming Passenger Card (IPC) before you arrive in Australia.
-This is a legal document.
-You must tick Yes if you are carrying certain food, plant material or animal products.
-You can take these declared items with you to the clearance point where they will be assessed by a Department of Agriculture and Water Resources officer.
+You must comply with the requirement to provide this information.
+Giving false or misleading information is a serious offence.
+You must mark ‘Yes’ if you are carrying certain food, plant material or animal products.
+You can take these declared goods with you to the clearance point where they will be inspected by a Department of Agriculture and Water Resources biosecurity officer.

-Alternatively, you may dispose of food, plant material or animal products on arrival in the bins located in the terminal.
+Alternatively, you will have the opportunity to voluntarily dispose of any food, plant material or animal products in the bins at the terminal.

-On arrival your baggage may be assessed by x–ray, detector dog or inspected by a Department of Agriculture and Water Resourcese officer.
-If you fail to declare or dispose of any biosecurity items, or make a false declaration:
+On arrival your baggage may also be inspected by a Department of Agriculture and Water Resources biosecurity officer, including by x–ray or detector dog.
+If you fail to declare or dispose of any biosecurity risk goods, or make a false declaration on the IPC, you:

-- you could be prosecuted, fined more than $AUD66,000 and risk 10 years in jail and a criminal record.
+- may be prosecuted, fined more than A$360 000 and imprisoned for up to 10 years and get a criminal record.

-- pay for the item to be treated (for example fumigation, irradiation)*
+- pay for the goods to be treated to reduce the biosecurity risk (for example fumigation, irradiation)

-The Department of Agriculture and Water Resources makes every effort to minimise the risk of damage caused as a result of treatment, but does not accept liability for any damage that may occur to your goods.
+The Department of Agriculture and Water Resources makes every effort to minimise the risk of damage caused as a result of treatment, but does not accept liability for any damage that may occur to your goods during treatment or export.

 Why can’t I bring or send goods into Australia that are already available in Australia?

-The items you buy in Australia have been commercially produced and imported under strict biosecurity conditions.
-Similar items that are home-made, traditionally produced or purchased overseas could carry biosecurity pest or disease risks and cannot be imported.
+The goods you buy in Australia have been commercially produced and imported under strict biosecurity conditions.
+Similar goods that are homemade, traditionally produced or purchased overseas could carry biosecurity pest or disease risks and cannot be imported.

-Why do I have to declare on my return to Australia items that I took overseas with me?
+Why do I have to declare on my return to Australia goods that I took overseas with me?

-Where do I go for more information on items to declare?
+Where do I go for more information on goods to declare?

-ICON is the Department of Agriculture and Water Resources’s import conditions database, which provides information about Australian import conditions for more than 20,000 foreign plant, animal, mineral and human commodities.
+BICON provides information about Australian biosecurity import conditions for foreign plant, animal, mineral and human commodities.
 It can be used to determine if a commodity intended for import to Australia needs an import permit and/or treatment or if there are any other biosecurity conditions.

-Can I take food or other items from Australia through an airport to another country?
+Can I take food or other goods from Australia through an airport to another country?

-Once I’ve cleared biosecurity at an airport, can I take food or other items to another state within Australia?
+Once I’ve cleared biosecurity at an airport, can I take food or other goods to another state within Australia?